facestatue/NAND/README.md

 Press `3` for "create" mode.
 Click anywhere to add another node.

+Press `SPACE` to update the nodes.
+Later, automatic updating of the nodes per frame (or an equivalant time frame) will be added.

 ## Packages/Installation
 Fairly simple- just run "main.py".
 As for packages:
 - `numpy 2.3.2`